quantumlib/OpenFermion/docker/README.md

 docker run -it openfermion_docker
 ```

-With this command the terminal enters a new environment which emulates a Ubuntu OS with
+With this command the terminal enters a new environment which emulates Ubuntu with
 OpenFermion and accessories installed.
-The freshly built image is ready to run any Python program that uses
+The freshly built image is ready to run any program that uses
 OpenFermion.
 To transfer files from somewhere on the disk to the Docker
 container, run in a separate terminal from the one running the container